-Any employee, when being questioned by the Employer about matters that may result in discipline has the right to:
+Section 16.1.
+Any employee, when being questioned by the employer about matters that may result in discipline has the right to:

-1. Receive the specific nature of the charge or allegation against them in writing.
-2. Have present their choice of the Union representative (who must be reasonably available).
-The Union shall be solely responsible for representation expenses except as provided in Article 10(B).
-The Employer shall allow a reasonable length of time for the representative to arrive at the place of meeting.
-3. The questioning by the Employer shall be during normal Employer business hours unless agreed to be held at other times by the employee.
-4. The employee may receive reasonable intermissions or breaks if the questioning exceeds approximately one hour.
+- A. Receive the specific nature of the charge or allegation against them in writing. - B. Have present their choice of the Union representative (who must be reasonably available).
+The Union shall be solely responsible for representation expenses except as provided in Article 13.2.
+The Employer shall allow a reasonable length of time for the representative to arrive at the place of meeting. - C. The questioning by the Employer shall be during normal Employer business hours unless agreed to be held at other times by the Employee. - D. The employee may receive reasonable intermissions or breaks if the questioning exceeds approximately one hour.